 - Quick – Ok, this one goes without saying since it’s in the title of the post and likely why you found this recipe… but it’s so nice to have a recipe like this in your back pocket.
 For special occasions, I make Grandma’s homemade dinner rolls, but every now and again, I can be forgetful and realize dinnertime is less than an hour away, in which case I need a no-knead and no-rise recipe!

-- Basic Ingredients – The other great thing about this recipe is if you do any kind of bread baking, you likely already have the ingredients on hand.
+- Basic Ingredients – The other great thing about this recipe is that if you do any kind of bread baking, you likely already have the ingredients on hand.

 - Easy – I don’t always categorize baking bread as “easy,” but when it comes to bread recipes, this one takes them all with its simplicity!

-- Delicious – As I mentioned, there may be equally as delicious recipes out there, but with the variations to this recipe (listed below), you can’t go wrong.
+- Delicious – As I mentioned, there may be equally delicious recipes out there, but with the variations to this recipe (listed below), you can’t go wrong.

 - Active Dry Yeast – I use dry instant yeast.
 Pro-Tip: Store your yeast in the fridge to prolong the shelf life.